norberttak/XPanel/doc/configuration.md

 ## Displays

-A display is a charachter based 7 segment display device.
+A display is a charachter based 7 segment display device or an analogue gauge.
 It can be used for display numeric values.
 The display value can be either from a dataref or from a LUA function.
 The display value can a conditional display which means the value to display is depends on the position of a switch.
+A display taht contains conditions called multi purpose displya (multi_display).

+The 'on_select:HW input name' part defines a condition.
+If the HW input is in logical 1 state the display will show you the dataref or lua script value in that line, Thi is somehow similar to a switch-case instruction in C.

 ```ini
 [multi_display:id="MULTI_DISPLAY_UP"]